 Ursuline continues to educate global leaders, near and far.

 Students visited Ursuline's sister school, Ursuline High School, in Wimbledon, England this summer.
-They also explored the heritage of Ursuline missions in Montana, participated in a faith-based mission trip in Nicaragua, and traveled to Costa Rica for a Global Youth Leadership Institute trip.
+They also explored the heritage of Ursuline missions in Montana and participated in a faith-based mission trip in Costa Rica.

-Unique study abroad classes were also offered in Spain, France, and Morocco.
+Unique study abroad classes were also offered in Spain and France.
 Here are the highlights:

 Ursuline High School in Wimbledon, England

-Nine students bonded quickly with their host families upon arrival in Wimbledon.
-They took a walking tour of London and visited Hampton Court, Brighton Beach Pier, and the host site of the famous Wimbledon Tennis Championship.
-They also sang with and baked treats for nursing home residents.
+Thirteen students bonded quickly with wonderful host families in Wimbledon.
+They took a walking tour of London and experienced the London Eye, Hampton Court, and the host site of the famous Wimbledon Tennis Championship.
+They also served tea, coffee, and food to elderly members of a local parish.

 Study Abroad Programs

-The World Languages Department hosted summer study abroad classes for Ursuline students at the Arab American Language Institute in Meknes, Morocco, University of Salamanca, Spain, and University of Caen, France.
+The World Languages Department hosted summer study abroad classes for Ursuline students at the University of Salamanca, Spain, and University of Caen, France.
 Opportunities included language coursework for academic credit.